Data-driven deep learning algorithms for time-varying infection rates of COVID-19 and mitigation measures: Materials and Methods

-\section{Asymptomatic-SIR Model}
+\subsection{Asymptomatic-SIR Model}

 The asymptomatic-SIR model introduced in \cite{Gaeta2021} assumes that some of the infectives are asymptomatic infectives.
-This group is infectious despite not showing symptoms of COVID-19, probably do not get tested, and are usually unreported in the various publicly available data.
-In Figure \ref{fig1}, the interactions between the six different compartments of the asymptomatic-SIR model are shown.
-The dynamics of these interactions can be represented as a system of ordinary differential equations with time-varying parameters in eq. \eqref{Asymptomatic-SIRD_0}.
+This group is infectious despite not showing symptoms of COVID-19, probably are not tested, and are usually unreported in the various publicly available data.